Note to visitors: Other sites have copied information from this

 Adding logarithmic values correlates to multiplication.

-the base number is multiplied.
-Here are some examples: For base 10 we
+base number is multiplied.
+Here are some examples: For base 10 we can write

-We have just calculated three exact log values of N for these simple cases.
+calculated three exact log values of N for these simple cases.
+In fact,

-In fact, calculating the log of N was easier than the process
+calculating the log of N was easier than the process of multiplying

-of multiplying or dividing one number by another using the methods of
+or dividing one number by another using the methods of arithmetic.
+If the

 Now let's do some manipulations using what we have